celo-org/docs/blog/02-18-2023-Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain/Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain.md

     }
 ```

 The `AddNFT()` function adds the NFT to the game.
 The function takes a `tokenId` and a name as parameters.
-It then creates a new NFT struct with the given parameters and adds it to the internal nfts mapping.
+It then creates a new NFT struct with the given parameters and adds it to the internal NFTs mapping.
 It also adds the player to the minters mapping and increments the `allNFTs` variable.

 ```solidity
 function swallowNFT(uint _index) external hasmint(msg.sender) canSwallow(msg.sender, _index){